arun0808rana/post_format_instructions/README.md

 ```bash
 curl -sS https://starship.rs/install.sh | sh
 ```
-- If starship asks you, then add this to the end of your .bashrc
+- If starship asks you, then add the following line to the end of your .bashrc

 ```bash
 eval "$(starship init bash)"